-- Powder the biscuits either by using a rolling pin or by pulsing the biscuits in a food processor.
+- Powder the biscuits either using a rolling pin or pulsing the biscuits in a food processor.

-- Add the powdered biscuits in a bowl with the melted butter.
+- Add the powdered biscuits into a bowl with the melted butter.
 Mix using a spoon, till you have a mixture that resembles crumbs.

 - The mixture should just about come together.
-If the mixture is too wet, add a little more powdered biscuits
+If the mixture is too wet, add some more powdered biscuits

 - Tip the biscuit mixture into the prepared cake tin, pressing the mixture all over the base and slightly on the sides.